CoolninjaGames/AquaFlow/README.md

 # AquaFlow

-To run code.
-Run java -jar PathToAquaFlow.jar "Flow File".
+To run code, run java -jar PathToAquaFlow.jar "Flow File".
 Read the wiki for more infomation.